onflow/docs/docs/tools/flow-cli/migrate/migrate-is-staged.md

 ```
 >
-flow migrate is_staged HelloWorld --network=previewnet
+flow migrate is_staged HelloWorld --network=testnet

-Attempts to confirm if the contract has been staged on the Previewnet network.
+Attempts to confirm if the contract has been staged on the Testnet network.

 ```